What is CSR in Business & Why Does it Matter to Employees?

 Skill development

 Offer CSR initiatives that include the employee learning a new skill.
 This provides the employee with a learning opportunity at the same time as making a positive impact.
-This could be as simple as hosting an internal event and appointing someone who wants to learn about event management to the task.
+This could be as simple as hosting an internal event and appointing someone who wants to learn about event management.

 Improve the working environment